jfgarcia268/vlocity-es_devops_tools/README.md

                                                             OmniScrits to keep for each one.
                                                             Has to be greater than 0.

-  -p, --package                                             Vlocity Package Type, Options:
+  -p, --package=package                                     Vlocity Package Type, Options:
                                                             'cmt' or 'ins'

 EXAMPLES